-In the latest edition of Heroes and Villains, E.A.
-Henson looks at new books from Gail Simone and Magdalene Visaggio.
+In this edition of Heroes & Villains, E.A.
+Henson looks at two books from Top Shelf Productions – Rivers and Better Place

 The horrors depicted in the first issue of Maw are, depressingly, of this world.

 The first issue of Arcane takes some big swings, like all decent first issues should, and some of them wind up connecting.

 In which Heroes & Villains auteur E.A.
 Henson gets on a plane and ventures west to Sin City.

 It’s a double dose of Dark Horse comics this week, as E.A.
 Henson looks at Killer Queens #1 and previews Malika: Warrior Queen Volume 1.

 Will English Hollyhock colour the world world of E.A.
 Henson?
 That and more in this week’s edition of Heroes & Villains.